-drain or drain
+Drain or drain

 Plumbing

-The answer to 'drain or drain' is that a drain and a drain are the same thing - they refer to the pipe or opening that carries wastewater away from a sink, tub, or other plumbing fixture.
-The main difference is that 'drain' is the more common, general term, while 'drain' is a more specific term used to describe the actual pipe or opening.
+The answer to 'drain or drain' is that a drain and a drain are the same thing - they refer to the pipe or opening that carries water and waste away from a sink, tub, or other plumbing fixture.
+Drains are an essential part of a home's plumbing system, helping to remove used water and prevent clogs and backups.

 Step-by-Step Guide